-Bringing history and archaeology to life, to inspire our future
+Bringing History and Archaeology to life ... to inspire the future

 WHAT WE DO

-We offer living history displays, historical crafts demonstrations and courses focusing on ancient techniques, from the Iron Age (800BC-43AD) to the Tudors & 17th century.
+We offer Living History displays, ancient crafts demonstrations and courses based on ancient techniques, all from the Iron Age to the Tudor era / 1600's.

-All is based on thorough historical and archaeological research, shared and adapted to diverse audiences in an interactive, entertaining yet informative way.
-Both our demonstrators have worked many years in contact with the public in the cultural sector and have a great sensibility and understanding of public speaking and adaptation to an audience, which enables them to make every visitor feel comfortable, welcome and ... that they are having a great day!
+Both our demonstrators, Caroline and Thomas, have worked many years in contact with the public in the cultural sector and have a great sensibility and understanding of public speaking and adaptation to an audience, which enables them to make every visitor feel comfortable, welcome and ... make sure that they are having a great day!

 If you would like to know more about what we can do, ask for a quote